yao3060/for-interview/full-stack.md

    	]
 ];

-// complete this function, make it return `$grouped` function array_group($posts, $key) {
+// complete this function, make it return as `$grouped` function array_group($posts, $key) {

   return ;